rangeethmj/Anti-Food-Waste-Management-System-AFWMS-/README.md

 AFWMS is a web application created to donate left over food to the homeless people across the nation.
 It was developed as part of our 5th Semester Mini Project.

 TECHNICAL DETAILS
-Frameworks to be used for the development of product:-

 Front-end development:-